Can Dogs See Ghosts? What Research Says · Kinship

 Breeds with enhanced senses

 Although the question “can cats and dogs see ghosts?” is impossible to answer, some dogs do have particularly powerful senses.
-While all dogs have stronger senses than humans, some breeds are even more attuned to smells, sounds, and sights.
-Dog breeds that were originally bred for working or hunting often have more keener senses.
-Pointers, Labrador Retrievers, German Shepherds, Beagles, and any type of Hound are more likely to react to stimuli that their human parents don’t see or hear because these dog’s senses tend to be especially powerful.
+While all dogs have stronger senses than humans, some breeds are even more attuned to smells, sights, and sounds.
+Dog breeds that were originally bred for working or hunting often have keener senses.
+Pointers, German Shepherds, Beagles, Labrador Retrievers, and any type of hound are more likely to react to stimuli that their human parents don’t see or hear because these dog’s senses tend to be especially powerful.

 Debunking other theories